activatedgeek/blog/site/content/kb/websites.md

 [Stratechery](https://stratechery.com) - On the business, strategy, and impact of technology by Ben Thompson

+[Axios](https://www.axios.com) - Axios gets you smarter, faster with news & information that matters.

 [Commonplace](https://commoncog.com/blog/) - building career moats in a constantly changing world

 [LessWrong](https://www.lesswrong.com) - More precisely, LessWrong 2.0, is a collection of long-form insights into a variety of concepts including rationality, ethics, technology, effective altruism etc.